ankaAR/bestiario5e/_creatures/kalka-kylla.md

 ***Multiataque.*** Kalka-Kylla makes two claw attacks.

 ***Claw.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 10 (2d6 + 3) bludgeoning damage, and if the target is a Medium or smaller creature, it is grappled (escape DC 13).
+Impacto: 10 (2d6 + 3) puntos de daño contundente, and if the target is a Medium or smaller creature, it is grappled (escape DC 13).
 Until this grapple ends, the target is restrained.
 Kalka-Kylla has two claws, each of which can grapple only one target.